top of page

 The user is looking at a quote produced in one context.
 The system later posts an order in a different context entirely.

-The analysis here was that once the user had selected a minimum floor number of AAVE (here 324 AAVE) then any solver in CoW Protocol could 'solve' the transaction to complete the order (which does not have to be the best solution or best price).
+Under the CoW Protocol model, solvers are not obligated to find the best possible execution path, but rather a valid execution path that satisfies the minimum constraints defined in the signed order.
+The analysis was that once the user had selected a minimum floor number of AAVE (here 324 AAVE) then any solver in CoW Protocol could 'solve' the transaction to complete the order (which does not have to be the best solution or best price).
+Once that minimum output threshold was set, a solver could validly settle the order using any routing strategy capable of delivering at least that amount.
+In practice, this meant the order could be routed through extremely thin liquidity while still satisfying the signed order parameters.

-This transaction raises a raft of possible legal issues, which we will explore in a bit more detail in a subsequent post.
+This transaction raises a raft of possible legal issues, including in relation to contractual assent and the law of mistake, which we will explore in a bit more detail in a subsequent post.